Suter signs with Stars, Coleman inks $29.4M deal with Flames - WHIZ News

 Suter, a 36-year-old U.S.-born defenseman, was recently bought out by the Minnesota Wild.

-“Ryan is a true professional and will be a great fit in our top-four,” general manager Jim Nill said.
-“He has a huge influence on the game with his ability to diffuse plays which injects a sense of calmness into his teammates.
+“Ryan is a true professional and will be a great fit in our top four,” general manager Jim Nill said.
+“He has a huge influence on the game with his ability to defuse plays, which injects a sense of calmness into his teammates.
 He is able to play in every situation and as a veteran of 16 NHL seasons, his wealth of experience will be a great addition to our dressing room.”

 Back-to-back Stanley Cup champion Blake Coleman was among the other top free agents to sign in the opening minutes of free agency.
 The gritty forward got $29.4 million over six years from the Calgary Flames.
 His old team, the Tampa Bay Lightning, were expected to make minor moves in free agency with limited cap space.